hannanrazalli/Welding-Symbol-JS-/README.md

          setHasBacking(false);
      } else if ((s === 'V' || s === 'HV') && weldSide === '1-sided') {
-         // Auto-enable if thick for 1-sided V/HV, but allow manual override (handled by UI state if < 16)
+         // Auto-enable if thick for 1-sided V/HV, but allow manual override (handled by UI state if < 16) if (maxThickness >= 16 || isBoxSection) {
-         // Here we only set initial default based on thickness if needed, but user can toggle.
-         // Let's just enforce "Auto" if >= 16 in the UI render, but here we sync state. if (maxThickness >= 16 || isBoxSection) {
              setHasBacking(true);
          }
      } else {
          setHasBacking(false);
      }

      // Force Sealing Run for T-Joint 2-Sided HV if (jointType === 't_joint' && weldSide === '2-sided' && s === 'HV') {
          setHasSealingRun(true);